MickKout/Full_Stack_Projects/README.md

 # Full-Stack Projects Overview

-This workspace contains a set of full-stack application projects, each organized in its own folder.
+This workspace contains a set of my personal full-stack application projects, each organized in its own folder.
 The root README below summarizes the main purpose, architecture, and key technologies for each app so you can quickly understand the collection and jump into the right project.

 > Note: Several projects include internal README files and setup instructions.
 Use those files for detailed installation and running steps.